poroburman/Machine-Learning/README.md

                               - Random_Forest_regression.Rmd : Rmd script.

 1. Decision_Tree_Regression: this project is meant to verify the salary of a potential employee in his/ her previous company.
-We will use support vector regression model to learn from the position salary dataset of the potential employee's previous company and predict whether the potential employee earned 150k salary as a regional manager.
+We will use decision tree regression model to learn from the position salary dataset of the potential employee's previous company and predict whether the potential employee earned 150k salary as a regional manager.
 This project has following files:
                               - Position_Salaries.csv : dataset of position and salaries of employees of a company.